-The Company's business is not cyclical or seasonal, however construction of and access to the Projects (as defined herein) can be delayed and production operations may be curtailed during heavy spring rains, snow, cold temperatures and other extreme weather phenomena.
+The Company's business is not cyclical or seasonal, however construction of and access to the Projects can be delayed and production operations may be curtailed during heavy spring rains, snow, cold temperatures and other extreme weather phenomena.
+Demand for and the price of commodities is volatile and can be affected by seasonal weather variations.
 Refer to the "Risk Factors" section of this AIF.